gamemann/Packet-Sequence/README.md

 sequences:
     seq01:
+        # An array of other configs to include before this sequence.
+WARNING - If this is used, you must write this at the beginning of the sequence like this example.
+Otherwise, unexpected results will occur (e.g. the current sequence will be overwritten).
+This is empty by default and only showing as an example.
+        includes:
+            - /etc/pcktseq/include_one.yaml
+            - /etc/pcktseq/include_two.yaml

         # If true, this sequence will send outbound packets.
 True is the only supported mode at this moment.
         send: true